Chinese apps could face subpoenas or bans under Biden order: Report

 -

-(Reuters) - President Joe Biden's executive order aimed at safeguarding Americans' sensitive data would force some Chinese apps to take tougher measures to protect private information if they want to remain in the U.S. market, according to people familiar with the matter.
+US President Joe Biden’s executive order aimed at safeguarding Americans’ sensitive data would force some Chinese apps to take tougher measures to protect private information if they want to remain in the country’s market, according to people familiar with the matter.

-The goal is to keep foreign adversaries like China and Russia from gaining access to large amounts of personal and proprietary business information.

-Biden's June 9 order replaced former President Donald Trump's 2020 bans against the popular Chinese applications WeChat, owned by Tencent Holdings Co, and ByteDance Ltd's TikTok.
-U.S. courts halted those bans.
+Biden’s June 9 order replaced former President Donald Trump's 2020 bans against the popular Chinese applications WeChat, owned by Tencent Holdings, and ByteDance’s TikTok.
+US courts halted those bans.

 While the new order does not name companies, it could end up capturing more apps than the Trump bans and hold up better if challenged in court.
 Reuters is the first to report details on how the Biden administration plans to implement the order, including seeking support from other countries.